lucamaiano/data-driven-intrusion-detection/README.md

 <login>@grenoble:~/A8$ cd RIOT
 <login>@grenoble:~/A8/RIOT$ git checkout 2017.07-branch
 ```
-3. Connect to each of the A8-M3 nodes with the following command:
+3. Build the required firmware:
 ```
 <login>@grenoble:~/A8/RIOT$ cd examples/gnrc_networking
 <login>@grenoble:~/A8/RIOT$ make BOARD=iotlab-a8-m3 clean all
 <login>@grenoble:~/A8/RIOT$ cp bin/iotlab-a8-m3/gnrc_networking.elf ~/riot
 ```
-4. Launch a new experiment on  IoT-LAB testbed
+4. Launch a new experiment on  IoT-LAB testbed.
+You should select seven A8-M3 nodes in the Grenoble site.

 ![New experiment](images/experiment-submit-a8-1024x501.png)

-wait experiment state Running in the Schedule dashboard section
+Wait the experiment state "Running" in the Schedule dashboard section:

 ![Running experiment](images/experiment-details-a8-1024x376.png)

-5. Now we connect to the RIOT shell on the A8-M3 nodes using miniterm.py:
+5. Now we connect to the RIOT shell of the root.
+You can choose the first node in your experiment.
+The last command will also generate a log file.
 ```
 root@node-a8-<id>:~$ ssh root@node-a8-<id>
 root@node-a8-<id>:~$ flash_a8_m3 A8/gnrc_networking.elf
 root@node-a8-<id>:~$ miniterm.py --echo /dev/ttyA8_M3 500000 | tee output.log
 ```
-7. We start the RPL protocol on the root node:
+Now we start the RPL protocol on the root node:
 ```
 root@node-a8-<id>:~$ rpl init 7
 root@node-a8-<id>:~$ ifconfig 7 set power -17